How to Store Seeds: Tips for Seed Longevity

 • Vacuum-Sealed Bags: Vacuum-sealed bags keep air out but can be pricey.

-• Paper envelopes: Paper Envelopes are cheap but need to keep wetness out.
+• Paper envelopes: Paper envelopes are cheap but need to keep wetness out.
 They’re perfect for storing things for a short time.

 Step 2: Ideal Storage Location